Overview

 • SEARCH_API_ENDPOINT — custom endpoint for the web_search tool.
 Defaults to https://api.duckduckgo.com.

-Set it directly in your shell or via Docker Compose:
+Export the relevant variable directly in your shell or via Docker Compose.
+For Gemini:

 export GEMINI_API_KEY=your_key_here